rajatmudgil/rajatmudgil.github.io/README.md

 # rajatmudgil.github.io
-This is a website designed and created by using languages HTML-4, HTML-5, CSS-2, CSS-3 .
+This is a website designed and created for Education School by using languages HTML-4, HTML-5, CSS-2, CSS-3 .